Kopp scores 21, Northwestern stuns No. 20 Penn State 80-69

 Kopp made five 3-pointers.
 Boo Buie scored 13 points, and Northwestern regrouped after blowing an early 14-point lead.

-Lamar Stevens continued to close in on Penn State’s all-time scoring record, finishing with 18 points.
+Stevens continued to close in on Penn State’s all-time scoring record, finishing with 18 points despite making just 5 of 20 shots.
 That gave him 2,207 in four seasons, six shy of the mark set by Talor Battle from 2007-11.

 Myles Dread scored 14, nailing four 3s.
+John Harrar had 12 points and 14 rebounds with Mike Watkins held out for violating team rules.
 But the Nittany Lions got knocked off again after losing to Iowa and Michigan State.

 Northwestern led 55-54 midway through the second half when Buie converted a three-point play to start the decisive run.
 Kopp hit two 3-pointers during that stretch, including one from the corner that drew loud cheers from the crowd.
-Buie then hit one of his own to make it 72-56 with five minutes remaining.
+Buie then hit one of his own to make it 72-56 with five minutes remaining, and the Wildcats won for the second time in three games.

+“I kept telling them all year, just keep putting yourself at the doorstep and keep banging on the door,” coach Chris Collins said.

 Penn State missed its first eight shots and trailed by as many as 14 in the first half before turning things around.

 The Nittany Lions tied it at 32 with 1:31 remaining on Stevens’ hook shot.
-Two free throws by John Harrar with just under a minute left gave them their first lead of the game, before Northwestern’s Ryan Young hit two of his own with 15 seconds remaining.
+Two free throws by Harrar with just under a minute left gave them their first lead of the game before Northwestern’s Ryan Young hit two of his own with 15 seconds remaining.
+But after making the big push, Penn State fizzled down the stretch.

+“We look weary, mentally and physically,” Chambers said.
+“We need a couple days off.
+Let’s reboot.
+Isn’t that what we all do with our computers and phones?
+Let’s reset, let’s reboot and let’s get our energy back.
+It’s a new season, right?
+It’s a new season, Big Ten Tournament.”

 BIG PICTURE